 - Establish and cultivate relationships with the local business community, including representatives from workforce development, local businesses, the chamber of commerce, and others, to build support for justice reinvestment.

-- Act as a representative for the Ella Baker Center in coalitions and memberships and attend relevant conferences, meetings, and trainings.
+- Act as a representative for the Ella Baker Center in coalitions and memberships and attend either attend or delegate attendance at relevant conferences, meetings, and trainings.